Police say searchers don’t expect to find woman in Pennsylvania sinkhole alive

 UNITY TOWNSHIP, Pa.
 (AP) — The search for a woman who is believed to have fallen into a sinkhole in western Pennsylvania has become a recovery effort after two treacherous days of digging through mud and rock produced no signs of life, authorities said Wednesday.

+The crew working to find 64-year-old Elizabeth Pollard packed up Wednesday evening and planned to return Thursday morning.

-Pennsylvania State Police spokesperson Trooper Steve Limani said during a news conference that authorities no longer believe they will find 64-year-old Elizabeth Pollard alive, but that work to find her remains continues.
+Pennsylvania State Police spokesperson Trooper Steve Limani said during a news conference that authorities no longer believe they will find Pollard alive, but that work to find her remains continues.

 “We’ve had no signs of any form of life or anything” to make rescuers think they should “continue to try and push and rush and push the envelope, to be aggressive with the potential of risking harm to other people,” Limani said.
 He noted that oxygen levels below ground were insufficient.